-Best of all, if you book a cruise yourself, you have complete control over your vacation.
+Best of all, booking a cruise yourself gives you complete control over your vacation.
 And you can, of course, extend your stay with more pre- or post-cruise hotel nights!

 3 nights in Athens + 7 night Greek Isles Cruise

 Athens is an exciting place to start your cruise vacation.
-You’ll have two days to explore this awe-inspiring city before heading off on your Mediterranean cruise.
+Before heading on your Mediterranean cruise, you’ll have two days to explore this awe-inspiring city.

 Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening, and watch as night falls over this ancient city.

-There’s so much to see and do that it’ll be hard to pack it all into just two days.
+There’s so much to see and do that it’ll be hard to pack it all into just a 3- nights stay, which gives you two full days sightseeing.
 Extend your stay with more hotel nights if time and budget allow, and book your flights to match your itinerary.